ryoikitenkaai/LPU-Wi-Fi/README.md

 - Logs you in automatically
 - Works on all Windows versions

-## Important
-If Smart App Control blocks the script, you can right-click → Properties → Unblock the file.
+## If Smart App Control Blocks the Script

+- Right-click the `.vbs` file → Properties → check **Unblock** → Apply.
+- Or download the ZIP version and extract it.
-If needed, you may temporarily turn off Smart App Control from Windows Security → App & Browser Control.
+- (Optional) You can turn off Smart App Control from:
+  Settings → Windows Security → App & Browser Control → Smart App Control → Off.

 ## Note
 This project is not affiliated with LPU.
 It only automates the normal login process.